bernardopires/django-tenant-schemas/README.markdown

 ### The Tenant Model ###

 Now we have to create your tenant model.
 To allow the flexibility of having any data in you want in your tenant, we have a mixin called `TenantMixin` which you *have to* inherit from.
 This Mixin only has two fields (`domain_url` and `schema_name`) and both are required.
-Here's an example, suppose we have an app named `customer`.
+Here's an example, suppose we have an app named `customer` and we want to create a model called `client`.

 	class Client(TenantMixin):
 		name = models.CharField(max_length=100)